nrr/diffeomorphic/category_diagrams/interview_questions.md

 who aren't particularly well-versed in much of anything but the command line.

+I mean, it's great that you're using something like Chef and that you want to hire folks who know Chef, but I wouldn't outright advertise that you're looking specifically for that skill.
+I personally picked up Chef over the course of a couple of months on the job; previously, I'd written daemontools run scripts and cfengine promises to perform my systems automation tasks.
+I also had minimal Puppet experience writing facter plugins.

 The general aim with systems engineers, at least in my experience, is not to hire specialists.
 Rather, your best systems engineers are going to be the ones who can reason about a system that they have _never_ seen